Turbofan: Principles

-The transfer of energy from the core to bypass air results in lower pressure and temperature gas entering the core nozzle (lower exhaust velocity) and fan-produced temperature and pressure entering the fan nozzle.
+The transfer of energy from the core to bypass air results in lower pressure and temperature gas entering the core nozzle (lower exhaust velocity), and fan-produced higher pressure and temperature bypass-air entering the fan nozzle.
 The amount of energy transferred depends on how much pressure rise the fan is designed to produce (fan pressure ratio).
 The best energy exchange (lowest fuel consumption) between the two flows, and how the jet velocities compare, depends on how efficiently the transfer takes place which depends on the losses in the fan-turbine and fan.

 The fan flow has lower exhaust velocity, giving much more thrust per unit energy (lower specific thrust).
 Both airstreams contribute to the gross thrust of the engine.
 The additional air for the bypass stream increases the ram drag in the air intake stream-tube, but there is still a significant increase in net thrust.
 The overall effective exhaust velocity of the two exhaust jets can be made closer to a normal subsonic aircraft's flight speed and gets closer to the ideal Froude efficiency.
 A turbofan accelerates a larger mass of air more slowly, compared to a turbojet which accelerates a smaller amount more quickly, which is a less efficient way to generate the same thrust (see the efficiency section below).

 The ratio of the mass-flow of air bypassing the engine core compared to the mass-flow of air passing through the core is referred to as the bypass ratio.
 Engines with more jet thrust relative to fan thrust are known as low-bypass turbofans, those that have considerably more fan thrust than jet thrust are known as high-bypass.
-Most commercial aviation jet engines in use today are high-bypass, and most modern fighter engines are low-bypass.
+Most commercial aviation jet engines in use are high-bypass, and most modern fighter engines are low-bypass.
 Afterburners are used on low-bypass turbofans on combat aircraft.